tywalch/electrodb/README.md

 Facet Templates have some "gotchas" to consider:
 	1. Keys only allow for one instance of an attribute, the template `:prop1#:prop1` will be interpreted the same as `:prop1#`.
-	2. ElectoDB will continue to always add a trailing delimiter to facets with keys are partially supplied.
+	2. ElectroDB will continue to always add a trailing delimiter to facets with keys are partially supplied.
 (More documentation coming on this soon)

 ```javascript
 attributes: {